 The REIT assessed the valuation of the investment properties using a discounted cash flow approach whereby a current discount rate was applied to the projected net operating income which a property can reasonably be expected to produce in the future.
-The fair value of investment properties as at December 31, 2016 is \$461,809 (December 31, 2015 - \$389,650) (Level 3).
+The fair value of investment properties as at December 31, 2017 is \$543,135 (December 31, 2016 - \$461,809) (Level 3).

-(ii) Credit Facilities
+(ii) Credit Facilities and Mortgages

-The fair value of the REIT's Credit Facilities is determined based on the present value of future payments, discounted at the yield on Government of Canada bonds, plus an estimated credit spread at the reporting date for a comparable loan (Level 2).
+The fair value of the REIT's Credit facilities and mortgages is determined based on the present value of future payments, discounted at the yield on Government of Canada bonds, plus an estimated credit spread at the reporting date for a comparable loan (Level 2).